 Jeremiah 24:7/ Jeremiah 31:33-34/ John 16:8,13 / Romans 8:26-27

 Perhaps this analogy will help you grasp just how the Holy Spirit works this transformation in your life.
-(I must ask all bachelor's who are not like what I will describe to please forgive me! ) Have you ever been to a bachelor's home?
-You notice that dishes are piled in the sink, his jacket lays in the chair where he threw it and shoes clutter the entrance way.
-His bed stays unmade, and in general there is no need to make the effort to tidy things because he is going to need them again.
+(I must ask all bachelors who are not like what I will describe to please forgive me! ) Have you ever been to a bachelor's home?
+You notice that dishes are piled in the sink, his jacket lays in the chair where he threw it, and shoes clutter the entrance way.
+His bed is unmade, and in general there is no need to make the effort to tidy things because he is going to need them again.
 Now, this same bachelor meets a lovely lady and they decide to marry.
 When she moves into the home some changes begin to appear spontaneously.
 Because of the love they share and the desire to please each other some of the first things that begin to happen is a general cleanliness and order.
 She wants to make the house a home and he wants to make her happy and so without a word he hangs us his jacket, puts his shoes away and makes the bed each morning.
 Transformation is happening all because his wife moved into the house!
 So, when you became a Christian the Holy Spirit moved into your heart and is changing you from the inside out!

 1 Corinthians 3:16/ 1 Corinthians 6:19/ 2 Timothy 1:14

 Believe that God's solution works and then receive your clean heart by faith.